danielmascena/calque/README.md

 # spatha.js 🗡

 🚧 Status: In Development 🛠️

 ***

-SpathaJS is a simple and tiny utility library for building fast web interfaces, offering a _scutum_ 🛡 as abstraction for some DOM manipulations, build components without the initial obligation to interact with DOM API, like `document.createElement`, `element.addEventListener('event', callback)` and `element.style.color = 'yellow'`for example.
+SpathaJS is a simple and tiny utility library for building fast web interfaces, offering a _scutum_ 🛡 as abstraction for some DOM manipulations, build components without the initial obligation to interact with DOM API, like `document.createElement("tag")`, `element.addEventListener('event', callback)` and `element.style.property = "value";` for example.

 🔧 This micro-library was meant to be a JSX-like but as a tool for UI prototyping, avoiding the first battleground with evil stacks and bad configurations in some projects.
 Just use what is familiar, the loyal and trusted _cohortes praetorianae_ of Web Development, the eternal Web Standards: vanilla JavaScript, Web APIs, HTML5, CSS3 and the awesome Web Components v1 together.

-As starting point, was used the [HTML templating implementation](http://exploringjs.com/es6/ch_template-literals.html#sec_html-tag-function-implementation) provided by Dr. Axel Rauschmayer at his book.
+The [HTML templating implementation](http://exploringjs.com/es6/ch_template-literals.html#sec_html-tag-function-implementation) provided by Dr. Axel Rauschmayer at his book was used as starting point.

 ### Nothing new or needed to learned

 The motivation for spathaJS was to provide a light way to use HTML elements inside JavaScript, no weird language extensions, crazy binds, black magic or Jedi tricks here.
-The only extra features inside and differences from traditional HTML are:
+Grammar in SpathaJS is mostly the same as in HTML, but there are subtle differences to watch out for.
+The differences from traditional HTML are listed below:

-1. Adding Event Listeners easily: use function reference `onevent="myFunction"`, not function invocation `onevent="myFunction()"`.
+1. Adding Event Listeners smoothly: use function reference `onevent="myFunction"`, not function invocation `onevent="myFunction()"`.
-2. Passing style through literal objects: use [JSON](https://www.json.org/)-based format `{"border-radius": "7px", "color": "green"}`. **OBS:** single properties names will work `{color: "blue"}` but are better to follow the standard rules.
+2. Passing inline CSS properties not only through strings, but by literal objects too: when using styling objects the [JSON](https://www.json.org/)-based format is mandatory, example: `style='{"border-radius": "7px", "color": "green"}'`. **OBS:** single properties names will work `{color: "blue"}` but are better to follow the standard rules.
 3. Avoid use the **innerHTML** property directly (like `document.body.innerHTML` or `document.body["innerHTML"]`), instead, use the `innerHTML` reference (`document.body[innerHTML]`) and the  `html` tagged template function provided by the spathaJS library.

 #### Code Example

 ```javascript

 import { innerHTML, html } from './spatha.mjs';

 class MyComponent extends HTMLElement {